Zero-shot Human Pose Estimation using Diffusion-based Inverse solvers: Model and Measurement

 Here $R_{p_j}(i)$ is a global 3D rotation matrix of the parent joint.
 Note that the global 3D rotation matrix for any joint $j$ is computed as $R_{j}(i) = R_{p_j}(i) \cdot \Theta_{j}(i)$, where $\Theta_j(i)$ is the \textit{local} 3D rotation matrix shown in Fig.\ref{fig:formulation}c.
 Since \(\Theta_{j}(i)\) is represented as 3D rotation matrices\footnote{Other representations are possible, including axis-angle, Euler, or quaternion representation.}, all the joint angles in the ``T'' pose are identity matrices.
 As the human performs different poses, {\name} aims to track the root location $l_1(i)$ and global rotation \(R_{j}(i)\) for each of the joints.

-\textbf{Joint Angle Representation:} While representing $R_j(i)$ using 3D rotation matrices makes it easy to compute joint locations, \cite{6dof} has shown that representing them instead using the 6DoF parameterization \(r_{j}(i)\in\mathbb{R}^{6}\) is better for neural network training.
-This is due to the continuity properties of this representation, which, unlike most other representations, do not require any form of normalization\footnote{Rotation matrices and quaternions need to satisfy unitary conditions, affecting the quality of output poses}.
+\textbf{Joint Angle Representation:} While representing $R_j(i)$ using 3D rotation matrices makes it easy to compute joint locations, \cite{6dof} has shown that representing them instead using the 6D parameterization \(r_{j}(i)\in\mathbb{R}^{6}\) is better for neural network training.
+This is due to the continuity properties of this representation, unlike others such as quaternions or axis-angle\footnote{Rotation matrices may also be used, but since they must be made unitary, output pose quality is affected.}.
 The forward mapping for vector $r_{j}(i)$ is computed as: